conda-incubator/conda-store/docs/contributing.md

 `conda_store_server/build.py`.

 The web server has several responsibilities:
- - serve a ui for interacting with Conda environments
+ - serve a UI for interacting with Conda environments
- - serve a rest api for managing Conda environments
+ - serve a REST API for managing Conda environments
  - serve a programmatic Docker registry for interesting docker-conda abilities

 The web server is based on